Bhabashis001/Scalable-Hotel-Network-Design-Cisco-Packet-Tracer-/README.md

 network should ensure departmental isolation, controlled data sharing, and efficient resource management while being capable of accommodating future growth.
 This network will simulate real-life hotel operations and address key IT challenges.

 Scenario:
 A large hotel with multiple departments—Reception, Finance, Restaurant, and Sales— requires a robust network design to handle its daily operations securely.
 Each department has distinct requirements and handles critical functions as follows:

-1. 2.
-3. 4.
-Reception: Manages guest check-ins, reservations, and communication with the
-finance department for billing.
+1.Reception: Manages guest check-ins, reservations, and communication with the finance department for billing.
 Requires direct communication with the finance department while being isolated from others.

-Finance: Handles sensitive financial data such as payroll, invoices, and transactions.
+2.Finance: Handles sensitive financial data such as payroll, invoices, and transactions.
 No department except reception should have access to this data.

-Restaurant: Manages food orders, inventory, and guest room service.
+3.Restaurant: Manages food orders, inventory, and guest room service.
 Operates independently from finance but shares occasional data with sales for promotions.

-Sales: Focuses on marketing campaigns, online bookings, and promotions.
+4.Sales: Focuses on marketing campaigns, online bookings, and promotions.
 Can communicate with the restaurant but not with finance.

 The network must be designed to:
 • Ensure secure inter-departmental communication using VLANs, ACLs, and Inter- VLAN Routing.